 The artist and filmmaker was born and raised on the coast of southwest Florida and has worked in New York and Miami.
 Wortzel blends documentary and narrative storytelling, her films, installations, and performances explore how structures of power shape our lives around race, gender, desire, and landscape.
 Her work has been presented widely in film and museum venues.
 Wortzel received an MFA in Integrated Media Arts from Hunter College.

 For more info on the artist: http://www.sashawortzel.com

-The Refugium series (above), refers to a place where plants and animals might find a refuge from human threats.
-In this group of digital prints on linen, the artist has used digital processes to collage archival images from herbariums and personal photographs.
-Printed in rich colors that both attract and warn, Refugium calls into question our precarious relationship with the environments that we have altered beyond restoration.
-Francesco Simeti was born in Italy and lives in New York.
-Simeti references a range of botanical imagery to create sculptures, installations, and images that address the dangers of an unregulated market, specifically its impact on the health of our natural world.
+Simeti was born in Italy and lives in Brooklyn.
+Known for his public & private commissions as well as studio work, Simeti references a range of botanical imagery to address the dangers of an unregulated market, specifically its impact on the health of our natural world.
 He exhibited Acorn Paper, one of his earliest wallpaper projects in Welcome, an exhibition that inaugurated this phase of Wave Hill revitalized visual arts programming in 2000.

 For more info on the artist: http://www.francescosimeti.com